The current coronavirus (COVID-19) pandemic is a situation we’re monitoring very carefully.

 Sick Pay Insurance (SPI)

-Under our current SPI policies, we will pay claims where a person has received medical advice to self-isolate due to the coronavirus and cannot work from home.
+For existing SPI policies, we will pay claims where a person has received medical advice to self-isolate due to the coronavirus and cannot work from home.

 Medical evidence to support the claim will be required if self-isolation goes beyond 14 days.